 The Best Travel Underwear for Men

-There is so much junk out there to cover your — ahem — junk.
-When you mistakenly buy a five pack of cotton misery disguised as men's underwear from Walmart, it's no big deal, you throw them away.
-But premium underwear prices start at $25+ per pair; such mistakes can be expensive.
-For four months we tested five of the most popular pairs of men's travel underwear.
-We put them through the wringer, literally, so you wouldn't have to.
+We took some of the best travel underwear around the world to find the top boxer and briefs.
+For four months we tested through wringer or hotel sink to test for durability, drying speed, comfort and odor control.
 Our testers took them hiking, biking, caving and swimming, from the dreary North Pacific to the azure Mediterranean Sea.
 All of the premium styles we tried were a huge step up in comfort from the average cotton pair and they had other benefits as well.
 Supremacy in packability, drying time, and odor resistance to name a few.
 Read on to see the rationale behind why we preferred certain designs over the others.

 Best Overall Travel Underwear